 It’s also worth noting that the law on what constitutes a disclosure which could jeopardise a patent application varies from country to country.
 For example, as mentioned above, in the US confidential sales and offers to sell can count as disclosures which could jeopardise a subsequently-filed patent application.

-So if a disclosure has taken please, gather as much information as you can and discuss the matter with your professional advisor as soon as possible.
+So if a disclosure has taken place, gather as much information as you can and discuss the matter with your professional advisor as soon as possible.
 Talk to your advisor about confidentiality (non-disclosure) agreements and other ways of protecting confidential information.

 Get in touch if you would like to discuss this or any other IP related issue.